SPONSORSPARTNERS

 6. WOMEN'S SPORTS SPONSORSHIP - supported by Women in Sport

-This category rewards brands, associations and agencies for the work they have done with women’s projects.
+This category rewards brands, associations and agencies for the work they have done with women’s sporting activities.
 This could be anything from opening up access to sport for girls through to celebrity endorsements that are plugged into the wider female empowerment agenda.
 As with all categories, the judges will want to see some evidence of clear objectives, interesting execution and positive business results related to the sponsorship.
 But this will be considered in combination with any evidence supplied about how women or girls have been empowered.
 A sponsorship that fails to achieve business objectives won’t win.
 But judges will take a slightly less rigorous view if they are presented with a truly transformative campaign.

-7. BEST USE OF SPONSORSHIP TO ENCOURAGE DIVERSITY, EQUALITY & INCLUSION
+7. BEST USE OF SPONSORSHIP TO ENCOURAGE DIVERSITY, EQUALITY & INCLUSION - partnered by f1 Recruitment Limited

 The Diversity, Equality & Inclusion category is recognition that the UK - like many countries - still has a long way to go in achieving true social inclusiveness.
-Examples of partnerships that might fit this category include sponsorships that support the LGBTIQ+ community, sponsorships that have increased opportunities for minority ethnic communities in some way, and sponsorships that have addressed the numerous challenges that still exist around disability.Tthe judges are looking for a combination of business benefits and evidence of social transformation.
+Examples of partnerships that might fit this category include sponsorships that support the LGBTIQ+ community, sponsorships that have increased opportunities for minority ethnic communities in some way, and sponsorships that have addressed the numerous challenges that still exist around disability.The judges are looking for a combination of business benefits and evidence of social transformation.

 8. TV SPONSORSHIP - supported by Thinkbox

-9. PRINT, RADIO AND FILM SPONSORSHIP
+9. PRINT, RADIO & FILM SPONSORSHIP

 This category is about sponsorships that begin with print, radio or film.
 It's designed to recognise great work that is often overshadowed by the big budgets available in TV.
 Again, the sponsorship can (and should) be leveraged across platforms, but it needs to start with Print, Radio or Film IP.
 This might be a branded supplement or product placement.
 In the case of film, sponsorships that do not involve product integration into the film itself are also eligible for this category – i.e., a brand may choose to sponsor a period drama film even if it would be anachronistic for it to appear in the production itself.

-10. BEST SOCIAL MEDIA & DIGITAL SPONSORSHIPS
+10. SOCIAL MEDIA & DIGITAL SPONSORSHIP

 This category rewards the most innovative and effective work across all forms of digital activation – with the proviso that they are underpinned by a sponsorship.
 This could be on owned channels, third party digital brands or social media platforms.
 Judges will be looking for digital activations that have amplified the way sponsorship supports branding, commercial or corporate objectives.
 Please provide clear evidence of success, especially around audience engagement levels.
-This is a broad category that might activations across YouTube, TikTok, Instagram etc. The entry might be led by mobile, AR/VR, ecommerce, crypto or search.
+This is a broad category that might include activations across YouTube, TikTok, Instagram etc. The entry might be led by mobile, AR/VR, ecommerce, crypto or search.
 As long as the entry is recognisably digital in character then it can participate in this category.

 11. BRANDED CONTENT